vsoch/forward/README.md

 ## Setup

+Clone this repository to your local machine.

-You need to create a parameter file first.
+You will then need to create a parameter file.
 To do so, follow the prompts at:

 `bash setup.sh`